 and in that order.

-- Trip policies of the Alpine Club of Canada (“ACC”) apply to ACC-VI outdoor trips.
-Texts of the current policies are provided in this link for convenience but please consult the ACC web site for updates.
+- Trip policies of the national Alpine Club of Canada apply to ACC-VI outdoor trips.
+Texts of the current policies are provided in this link for convenience but please consult the national ACC web site for updates.

 - Guidelines for Leaders detail the steps which leaders are advised to follow from the planning stage to the conclusion of a trip.
 A Trip Planning Template is also provided at the end.

 - Access to the Comox Lake Main on ACC-VI trips is facilitated through an agreement with Mosaic, a forest management company.
-The page Access to Comox Lake Main details the information and procedures for this access.
+The page Access to Comox Lake Main details the information and procedures for trips taking advantage of this access opportunity.

 Trip leaders play a crucial role in ACC-VI’s core activities.
 Two appreciation programs are offered to leaders: